How To Use Color To Increase Brand Awareness & Marketing

 The next time you go to the grocery store, pay attention to the packaging of the products.
 Notice the colors they chose for their logos and their products and then ask yourself if those colors were selected randomly or if they were picked for a specific reason.
 More often than not, the colors used for marketing are chosen specifically either to make the product stand out and catch your eye or to evoke a particular emotional response.
 You may not pick up on it, but your brain does.

-Stated by Think Branded Media, humans are visual creatures, and studies show our brains process images 60,000 times more quickly than words.
+Humans are visual creatures, and studies show our brains process images 60,000 times more quickly than words.
 The simple fact is that our brains respond to images and color better than words, which is why the color is so important for marketing and branding.

 In this article, we take a basic overview of color and see why it’s so important and how you can use it to your advantage.